 This post contains some affiliate links.
 Click here for my full disclosure policy.

 I was scanning Pinterest and found many DIY posts on how to make paper flowers, after reading a few of those posts I decided to use tissue paper to make my blooms.
 I thought the tissue paper was lighter in weight and would make for a more realistic flower.
 I originally was going to use coffee filters and dye the tips with food coloring, but I will use the coffee filters for another project.
 I have that project in my head and will have to get working on that soon.

-I found the perfect branches from my yard.
+I found the perfect branches in my yard.
 I like the ones that have many different branches coming from the main branch.
 I thought that using real branches makes the tissue paper flowers look even more real.
 I started by using my 2-inch paper shape cutter.
 I cut white and pink tissue paper with the cutter.
-See source list at end of post for all buying details of supplies used for this project.
+See the source list at end of the post for all buying details of supplies used for this project.

-I used some of the pink tissue paper to make small buds, they make the branches look more realistic.
+I used some pink tissue paper to make small buds, they make the branches look more realistic.
 I just shaped the cutout tissue paper very small and tight and randomly glued the buds onto the tree branches.

-Once all your flowers and buds are complete, place a small amount of hot glue onto the bottom of the flower and glue onto the branches.
+Once all your flowers and buds are complete, place a small amount of hot glue onto the bottom of the flower and glue it onto the branches.